lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 images of each dish: this is important because if the user doesn't recognize the name of the dish they will be looking for the images to understand whether or not they want to order the food.
 International students especailly look at the food pictures.

-ordering/contact information: ordering and contact information is especially necessary because this restaurant does not have a dine in option and everyone who wants to aet their food has to order it to pick up which means that the ordering and contact information has to be very visible to the user and easily accessible.
+ordering/contact information: ordering and contact information is especially necessary because this restaurant does not have a dine in option and everyone who wants to eat their food has to order it to pick up which means that the ordering and contact information has to be very visible to the user and easily accessible.

 ## Information Architecture (Milestone 2)